MileHacker Logo

 • Gansu-Sichuan Link: Connect Tianshui (via high-speed rail to Xi'an or Lanzhou) with Chengdu to blend exploring history with panda interactions and a renowned culinary scene.

-Consider flying into Xi'an, traveling to Tianshui by high-bullet train, then continuing to Lanzhou.
-From Lanzhou, explore further west or fly to Chengdu for a spare set of pace.
+Consider flying into Xi'an, traveling to Tianshui due to high-speed rail, then continuing to Lanzhou.
+From Lanzhou, explore further west or travel by air to Chengdu for a spare set of pace.

-Each region has special historic and natural wonders, allowing for diverse travel experiences.
+Each region possesses distinct historical and natural wonders, allowing for diverse travel experiences.

 Consult with a travel planner to optimize your route and match your interests.